thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

     Sorry, your browser doesn't support iframes.
 </iframe>

-**It's apparent that:** The capital region is both the most expensive via purchase price and the square meter price.
+**It's apparent:** The capital region is both the most expensive via purchase price and the square meter price.
 Also, true for other regions, the graphs do not change, meaning both pruchase price and square meter price are similar per region.

 ### Zooming in: The Capital Region of Iceland
 Most people live in Reykjavík or close by municipalities.
 Therefor, the most interesting thing to investigate would be via postal code, that is, the postal codes that are associated with "The Capital Region of Iceland".

-Flott mynd 1:
+The prices are often heavily influenced by postal code.

+Take a look at the most expensive postal codes in this fun and interactive map:

 <iframe src="{{page.avg_price_folium}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.
 </iframe>

+**Interesting insights:**
+* Postal code 111 is by far the cheapest one, average price of 31.16 mISK which is approximately 1.5 mDKK
+* But perhaps surprising postal code 102 is the most expensive, average price of 67.34 mISK or approximately 3.37 mDKK
+* Also, even though 270 (Mosfellsbær) is the furthest away from the city center of Reykjavík, then it's still sitting at the middle of the bunch

+Next plot is for the business savvy - always wanting to make the much money - ones...historical "best buys" where we have calculated the percentage change since the property was bought, comparing purchase price to current property value - the value that indicates what you could most likely get for your apartment when putting it up for sale.

 Flott mynd 4:
 <iframe src="{{page.hist_best_buys}}" width="100%" height="400px" frameborder="0">